 A summary report for the EE is available at this meeting as:

-JVET-AB0023 EE1: Summary of Exploration Experiments on Neural Network-based Video Coding E. Alshina, F. Galpin, Y. Li, M. Santamaria, H. Wang, L. Wang, Z. Xie
+JVET-AB0023 EE1: Summary of Exploration Experiments on Neural Network-based Video Coding [E. Alshina, F. Galpin, Y. Li, M. Santamaria, H. Wang, L. Wang, Z. Xie]

-2.3 Study and Maintain SADL
+Studying and maintaining SADL

 The SADL library was updated during the AHG period.
 Updates were provided on October 13, 2022.
 The software is available at https://vcgit.hhi.fraunhofer.de/jvet-ahg-nnvc/sadl.